go-gitea/gitea/CONTRIBUTING.md

 see #6243).
 The drone version, command line, and disk requirements do change over time (see #4053 and #6243).
-If you have any issues, take a look at the drone-cli version and command line in `scripts/test-local.sh` -- it will be up to date if the automation in
+If you have any issues, take a look at the drone-cli version and command line in `scripts/test-local.sh` -- it may be more up to date.
-#6269 has been implemented.

 ## Vendoring